ttulka/ddd-example-ecommerce/README.md

-# DDD Example Project in Java: E-Commerce (Modulith)
+# DDD Example Project in Java: E-Commerce (Microfrontend)

 *Disclaimer:* This is an alternative branch, for more info please check out [master](https://github.com/ttulka/ddd-example-ecommerce).